Top tips for renting a room on Airbnb

 Frequently asked questions

-How much you earn from your room will very much depend on your home and where you live.
 Some areas, such as seaside resorts, are in huge demand during summer but attract less interest in winter.
 If you live near somewhere with a famous festival, such as Glyndebourne or Glastonbury, you could make a lot of extra money renting out your home while it’s on.

-Am I insured to rent a room on Airbnb?
+Am I insured to rent a room?

-Many insurance providers will see Airbnb as higher risk, which means they might not cover you automatically.
+Many insurance providers will see renting out a room as higher risk, which means they might not cover you automatically.
 It’s best to speak to your insurance provider and ask to extend your policy.
 However, make sure you read the small print as there are likely to be exclusions.

 You can earn up to £7,500 tax-free through the government’s Rent a Room scheme.
 However, tax is complicated and everybody’s circumstances are different.
 To find out if you have to pay tax – or if you’re owed tax relief – contact HMRC.